Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

 ---
 ## OOPS
-1. Class and objects
+`1.
+Class and objects`
-  - Template for creating object
+  - Template/blueprint for creating object
   - object create - using `new constructor(...)`
   - `this`,`super` : current object.
   - more: